gregology/gregology.github.io/_posts/2020-12-06-router-rebooter.md

 </p>

 Our home is smart so losing Internet while we're away caused a few problems;
- - The front door camera was not accessible to we couldn't check if packages had arrived
+ - The front door camera was not accessible so we couldn't check if packages had arrived
  - The thermostat was not accessible so we couldn't warm the house before we got home
  - The Plex server (self hosted Netflix) went down and I had to read a book
  - We couldn't run the vacuum cleaner prior to our arrival or drive it around the house to check for post storm damage